up

 Affordable Housing Program

-• Initiate the "Design for Life" program by partnering with Rebuilding Together and Habitat for Humanity to install accessibility improvements for senior homeowners to make their homes more accessible, visitable, or livable.
+- Administer the Home Accessibility Rehabilitation Program (HARP) by partnering with Rebuilding Together and Habitat for Humanity to install accessibility improvements for senior and/or disabled homeowners or their residents to make their homes more accessible, visitable, or livable.

-• Partner with the Maryland State Department of Housing and Community Development to provide down payment assistance to full-time Montgomery County Government employees and MCPS union employees who are first time homebuyers.
+- Continue to partner with Maryland State Department of Housing and Community Development to provide down payment assistance to full-time Montgomery County Government employees and MCPS union employees who are first time homebuyers.

-• Continue energy efficiency upgrades by partnering with Habitat for Humanity and Efficient Homes to install household appliances for low-income households, a significant share of which are senior homeowners.
+- Continue energy efficiency upgrades by partnering with Habitat for Humanity and Efficient Homes to replace outdated household appliances for low-income households, a significant share of which are senior homeowners.

-• Provide gap financing through the Montgomery Housing Initiative Fund (HIF) and the Affordable Housing Opportunity Fund (AHOF) by leveraging private capital, as well as Federal and State resources, to create new rent-regulated housing units or preserve existing affordable units to reduce housing burdens for lower-income households.
+- Provide gap financing through the Montgomery Housing Initiative Fund (HIF) and the Affordable Housing Opportunity Fund (AHOF) by leveraging private capital, as well as Federal and State resources, to create new rent-regulated housing units or to preserve existing affordable units and reduce housing burdens for lower income households.

-• Provide capital funding to support acquisitions and preservation of those current naturally occurring affordable housing (NOAH) to ensure continued affordability for County residents, especially those areas at risk in areas of rent escalation to higher market rents, including the Purple Line Corridor and other County transit corridors.
+- Provide capital funding to support acquisitions and preservation of those current naturally occurring affordable housing (NOAH) to ensure continued affordability for County residents, especially those areas at risk of rent escalation to higher market rents, including the Purple Line Corridor and other County transit corridors.

-• Exercise the County's Right of First Refusal (ROFR) by partnering with nonprofit providers to purchase any rental housing property with four or more units when available for sale to protect and preserve affordable units.
+- Exercise the County's Right of First Refusal (ROFR) by partnering with nonprofit providers to purchase any rental housing property with four or more units when available for sale to protect and preserve those units' affordability.

 Code Enforcement